Woodrow Wilson: President of Princeton University

-Having reorganized the school's curriculum and established the preceptorial system, Wilson next attempted to curtail the influence of social elites at Princeton by abolishing the upper-class eating clubs.
-He proposed moving the students into colleges, also known as quadrangles, but Wilson's Quad Plan was met with fierce opposition from Princeton's alumni.
-In October 1907, due to the intensity of alumni opposition, the Board of Trustees instructed Wilson to withdraw the Quad Plan.
-Late in his tenure, Wilson had a confrontation with Andrew Fleming West, dean of the graduate school, and also West's ally ex-President Grover Cleveland, who was a trustee.
-Wilson wanted to integrate a proposed graduate school building into the campus core, while West preferred a more distant campus site.
+Having reorganized Princeton University's curriculum and established the preceptorial system, Wilson next attempted to curtail the influence of social elites at Princeton by abolishing the upper-class eating clubs.
+He proposed moving the students into colleges, also known as quadrangles, but Wilson's plan was met with fierce opposition from Princeton alumni.
+In October 1907, due to the intensity of alumni opposition, Princeton's board of trustees instructed Wilson to withdraw his plan for relocating student dormitories.
+Late in his tenure, Wilson had a confrontation with Andrew Fleming West, dean of Princeton University's graduate school and his ally, ex-President Grover Cleveland, who was a Princeton trustee.
+Wilson wanted to integrate a proposed graduate school building into the core of the campus, but West preferred a more distant campus site.
 In 1909, Princeton's board accepted a gift made to the graduate school campaign subject to the graduate school being located off campus.

-Wilson became disenchanted with his job due to the resistance to his recommendations, and he began considering a run for office.
+Wilson became disenchanted with his job as Princeton University president due to the resistance to his recommendations, and he began considering a run for political office.
 Prior to the 1908 Democratic National Convention, Wilson dropped hints to some influential players in the Democratic Party of his interest in the ticket.
-While he had no real expectations of being placed on the ticket, he left instructions that he should not be offered the vice presidential nomination.
-Party regulars considered his ideas politically as well as geographically detached and fanciful, but the seeds had been sown.
+While he had no real expectations of being placed on it, Wilson left instructions that he should not be offered the vice presidential nomination.
+Party regulars considered his ideas politically and geographically detached and fanciful, but the seeds of interest had been sown.
 In 1956, McGeorge Bundy described Wilson's contribution to Princeton: "Wilson was right in his conviction that Princeton must be more than a wonderfully pleasant and decent home for nice young men; it has been more ever since his time."